Trovemaster/TROVE/docs/source/newmolecules.rst

 ----------------------------------

 Adding a molecule of similar symmetry is relatively straightforward.
 It is possible that no new TROVE files for defining the potential, etc will be required.
-An example of this is adding arsine (AsH:sub:`3`) when phosphine (PH:sub:`3`) is already set up in TROVE.
+An example of this is adding arsine (AsH\ :sub:`3`) when phosphine (PH\ :sub:`3`) is already set up in TROVE.
 Both molecules have trigonal pyramidal structure and belong to the :math:`C_{3v}` point group.

 In the TROVE input file the molecule is defined in various places as was discussed in Chapter Quickstart_.
 If a